Grange Primary School

 Applying for a school place

 The application process is in accordance with the co-ordinated scheme for primary admissions and involved completion of the Common Application Form – either online of by paper.
-Offers of places will be sent from Essex County Council during April 2020
+Offers of places will be sent from Essex County Council during April of the year your child is due to start.

 Closing date for applications

-The closing date for application will be during January 2020
+The closing date for application will be during January of the year your child is due to start.

 Applications will normally be processed on the basis of the home address for the child at the time of application and determination, unless where there is a new home address, proof of an exchange of contracts or a copy of a tenancy agreement can be provided.
 The home address is considered to be the address at which the child resides on a permanent basis or is ‘ordinarily resident’.
 This is generally the address of the parent.
 The child must be living with the parent or carer 24 hours per day, for the majority of the school week.
 Arrangements where parents can leave and collect children from a relative or carer on a daily basis will be regarded as childcare arrangements, and the child will not be deemed to be ‘ordinarily resident’ with that person.
 In all cases we expect that the adult with whom the child is ‘ordinarily resident’, receives the child benefit for the child.

 The school will ask applicants to provide proof of their home address.
 This may include a copy of the following: